Romulan12/Semantic-Segmentation-using-DeepLabv3/README.md

 # DeepLabv3_Cityscapes
-The pre-trained model checkpoint with backbone Xception65 was used for for images and  MobileNetV2 for videos (for to faster inference). the pre-trained checkpoints can be obtained from https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md
+The pre-trained model checkpoint with backbone Xception65 was used for for images and  MobileNetV2 for videos (for to faster inference).
+The pre-trained checkpoints can be obtained from https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md

 The result on a single image: